 Teaching ratios and proportions

-What are proportions all about
+What are proportions?

 The many ways to solve a proportion

 There are actually several ways to figure out the answer to a proportion — all involve proportional thinking.